consequently/consequently-hugo/content/news/2025/books-december-2024.md

 *[Lilith](https://standardebooks.org/ebooks/george-macdonald/lilith)*, a fantasy,
 first published in 1895.
-MacDonald was a Scottish author (and Congregational minister) who mentored Lewis Carroll (Charles Dodgson), and whose work inspired and influenced other religiously inflected writers of fantasy, such as J. R. R. Tolkien, Madeleine L'Engle and C. S. Lewis.
+MacDonald was a Scottish author (and Congregational minister) who mentored Lewis Carroll (Charles Dodgson), and whose work inspired and influenced other religiously inflected writers of fantasy, such as J.&nbsp;R.&nbsp;R.&nbsp;Tolkien, Madeleine L'Engle and C.&nbsp;S.&nbsp;Lewis.
 Lilith is an *odd* book: it's the story of Mr Vane, a man whose life centres on his library (and, we later discover, his love of horses), and who has few significant relationships with other people.
 His library seems to be haunted by its former librarian, and soon, Mr Vane is transported to another world, many adventures